deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18798/index.md

 ![](figures/figures_17_3.png)

-> 🔼 Figure 6 presents visualizations of charts from various datasets, highlighting the increased visual complexity and diversity in REACHQA compared to others.
+> 🔼 Figure 6 visualizes charts from various chart datasets, highlighting the increased complexity and diversity of charts in REACHQA compared to other datasets.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Visualizations of different chart-related training datasets.
 As shown, REACHQA and ChartGemma exhibit higher chart richness compared to several other datasets.
 But the charts in ChartGemma require manual collection from multiple sources (Masry et al., 2024b).